La Macorina: Biography

 La Macorina was born María Constancia Caraza Valdés in 1892 in Guanajay, Cuba, then in Pinar del Río Province.
-She was of Afro-Chinese heritage, and her driver's license stated she was white.
+She was of Afro-Chinese heritage.
 At 15 she left home and moved to Havana with her boyfriend.
 Although her parents tried to get her to return, she stayed in Havana.
 Facing financial hardship, La Macorina turned to prostitution.
 She assumed the name María Calvo Nodarse and moved to Galiano Street, near the Malecón, a popular location in Havana at the time, including for prostitution.

 Her beauty, elegance and personality helped La Macorina enter the most select circles of Cuban society at the time.
 She was selective of her clients and in an interview by Guillermo Villarronda for Bohemia magazine in 1958, she said "more than a dozen men were at my feet, full of money, and begging for love.”
 She wore her hair short in the Garzón style, which was considered scandalous at the time, and smoked cigars.

 By the time she retired in 1934 she had amassed a fortune.
 She owned mansions in Havana, Calzada, Linea and San Miguel, race horses, expensive furs, a large collection of valuable jewellery and 9 cars.